 Also stay away from people who will come to you, asking if you need a taxi – they usually do this in busy train stations.
-Never choose them as you will end up paying a lot more.
-Always go with a taxi company instead!
+Never choose them as you will end up paying a lot more and they are generally not licensed taxi drivers – just scammers.

 4. Be extremely careful near airports and train stations.
 That’s where the taxi drivers know that they’re dealing with tourists and they might try to take more money from you.